 359. Race and Ethnic Relations.

 Racial and ethnic group prejudice and discrimination and their effect on social relationships.
 Emphasizes on psychological and sociological theories of prejudice.
 3 credit hours.

 386. Special Topics in Culture and Social Movements. *if related to Latin America or Latino Studies

 Intensive investigation of current scientific research on issues involving culture, social change, and social movements.
 3 credit hours.

 Women’s and Gender Studies Program (WGS)

-Includes such women’s and gender studies topics as gender issues in the 21st century, Jewish-American women writers, African-American women writers, women and aging, critical approaches to women’s issues and the emergence of feminist thought.
-May be repeated for credit if topic differs.
+Includes such women’s, gender, and sexuality studies topics as gender issues in the 21st. century, Jewish-American women writers, African-American women writers, women and leadership, critical approaches to women’s issues, and the emergence of feminist thought.
 1.5, 2.5, or 3 credit hours.